ScottGuthart/summarize-hub/README.md

   - Processing speed depends on client hardware
   - Browser storage limits may affect model caching

+- **Article Processing**:
+  - Maximum article length is 30,000 characters (~4,000 words or 10 single-spaced pages)
+  - Articles are automatically chunked for efficient processing
+  - Long articles are split into smaller segments at sentence boundaries
+  - Each segment is summarized independently and then combined
+  - Processing time increases with article length
+  - Articles exceeding the length limit will be marked with an error

+- **Batch Processing**:
+  - Maximum 250 articles per batch for optimal performance
+  - 10MB file size limit
+  - Larger datasets should be split into multiple batches
+  - Processing time varies based on article length and complexity

 - **Model Size**:
   - Initial model download is ~1.2GB
   - Requires stable internet connection for first use
+  - Model is cached in browser for subsequent use

 ## Planned Upgrades